Klammertime/P5-Neighborhood-Map/README.md

 * Flickr provided inconsistent image results.
 If I was able to spend more time refining my query I might be able to get great results.

+* Netflix no longer has a free API.

 Other APIs I would like to try:

 * Yelp, even though I've heard of people struggling with it, the data they provide is great.
-* Instagram - people say this is a great and easy-to-use API.
-* SendGrid - so a user can email themselves their favorites.
-From what I've read, SendGrid is for transactional email and MailChimp is for marketing emails.
-My guess is that the user sending themselves favorites is transactional.
+* SendGrid - SendGrid is for transactional email and MailChimp is for marketing emails.
+A user sending themselves movie favorites in this app would be transactional.
 * Rotten Tomatos API now that I have access for 6 months.
 I'd use ratings, reviews, actor images, and more.
+* Other APIs Udacity says are great: Foursquare, Instagram, & Twitter.

 ####Knockout

-We were required to use Knockout and most of the resources I found were 3 years old.
+We were required to use [Knockout.js](http://knockoutjs.com/) for our MVVM since Udacity said "Angular was too magical".
+Most of the resources I found were 3 years old.
 I think this project shows that I can learn a framework in 1 week even with limited current resources and follow directions :) Below I've listed the resources I used to learn how to use Knockout and the Google Maps JavaScript API.

 ###Resources